PRCYCoin/PRCYJS/README.md

 Note: `r` in the request sent to server is `R` in the formulae

-DAPSJS Statuses / Status Values (currentStatus/currentStatusVal)
+PRCYJS Statuses / Status Values (currentStatus/currentStatusVal)
 ================
 Statuses have been added to keep the user up to date as to what the wallet is currently doing.
 Each status also has a corresponding currentStatusVal integer that can be accessed as well.
 * Idle - 1 - Starting state